RateCount: Learning-Free Device Counting by Wi-Fi Probe Listening

 \section{Abstract}

-A Wi-Fi-enabled device, or simply Wi-Fi device, sporadically broadcasts probe request frames (PRFs) to discover nearby access points (APs), whether connected to an AP or not.
-To protect user privacy, unconnected devices often randomize their MAC addresses in the PRFs, known as MAC address randomization.
-While prior works have achieved accurate device counting under MAC address randomization, they typically rely on machine learning, resulting in inefficient deployment due to the time-consuming processes of data cleaning, model training, and hyperparameter tuning.
-To enhance deployment efficiency, we propose \sysname{}, an accurate, lightweight, and learning-free counting approach based on the rate at which APs receive PRFs within a window. \sysname{} employs a provably unbiased closed-form expression to estimate the device count time-averaged over the window and an error model to compute the lower bound of the estimation variance.
-We also demonstrate how to extend \sysname{} to people counting by incorporating a device-to-person calibration scheme.
-Through extensive real-world experiments conducted at multiple sites spanning a wide range of counts, we show that \sysname{}, without any deployment costs for machine learning, achieves comparable counting accuracy with the state-of-the-art learning-based device counting and improves previous people counting schemes by a large margin.
+Counting Wi-Fi devices within access point (AP) coverage by listening to their probe request frames (PRFs) is a well-established research problem, fundamental to many Internet of Things (IoT) applications such as crowd management and public transportation scheduling.
+While commendable counting accuracy has been reported, existing approaches fall short in deployment convenience due to their reliance on machine learning, which necessitates 1) extensive data collection and training efforts for system setup, and 2) specialized model fine-tuning for operational maintenance.
+We propose \sysname{}, an accurate, lightweight, and learning-free counting approach to lower deployment costs. \sysname{} employs a provably unbiased closed-form expression to estimate the device count based on the rate at which APs receive PRFs, along with an error model to compute the estimation variance.
+We also demonstrate its application in people counting by incorporating a device-to-person calibration scheme.
+Through extensive real-world experiments conducted at multiple sites spanning a wide range of counts, we show that \sysname{}, without any deployment costs for machine learning, achieves comparable counting accuracy to the state-of-the-art (SOTA) learning-based device counting and improves previous people counting schemes by a large margin.